 Before we go into the subject of sublimation, let us try to understand a few terminologies that will be relevant to this topic.
 In day to day life, we see substances occurring in many states, called states of matter.
 We see solids, liquids, and gases.
 Each of these is a phase.
 When you say solid, it is a substance in which the particles which constitute it, are arranged in specific patterns.
 This arrangement provides a certain property to it.
 When you say liquids, they are free to flow and don't have a definite shape.
 The molecules are more loosely arranged in liquids as compared to solids.
 A gaseous state is one where there is no definite volume or shape.
 The molecules are much more loosely arranged than in liquids.

-We all know that substances undergo a change of phase when they are subjected to certain conditions.
-For example, ice melts to form water, water freezes to form ice, and when water is boiled it becomes water vapor.
+We all know that substances change phase when they are subjected to certain conditions.
+For example, ice melts to form water, water freezes to form ice, and when water is boiled it becomes water vapour.
 Hence solid becomes liquid, the liquid becomes gas, etc: Generally, solids pass through the liquid phase and then into the gas phase.
 However, there are certain situations where a solid enters the gas phase directly without going through the liquid phase.
 Such a process is called Sublimation.
 Sublimation is defined as the change or transition from the solid phase into the gas phase without entering the liquid phase.
 The opposite process of this where the gas goes directly to the solid phase is called de-sublimation or deposition.
 In the reverse process, energy is given out.
 In cold temperatures, water vapour changes and forms a thin layer of solid ice on leaves and grass.
 This is called deposition.

 It is very important to note that the term sublimation is applicable only when a purely physical change of state happens.
 A chemical reaction resulting in the formation of gas from solid is not sublimation.
 Ex: We all have seen candles burning.
 When a candle burns, the paraffin in the candle burns and it is vaporized.
-This vapor reacts with oxygen in the atmosphere and forms carbon dioxide.
+This vapour reacts with oxygen in the atmosphere and forms carbon dioxide.
 This is NOT sublimation because this happens because of a chemical reaction.

-A few examples of sublimation:
+A few Examples of Sublimation:

-1. Naphthalene balls used in mothballs readily sublimates at room temperature and pressure.
+Naphthalene balls used in mothballs readily sublimates at room temperature and pressure.

-2. Dry ice which is solid carbon dioxide readily sublimates at room temperature and pressure.
+Dry ice which is solid carbon dioxide readily sublimates at room temperature and pressure.

 When heat energy is absorbed by some of the molecules, they acquire much higher energy than their neighbours and thereby overcome the forces of attraction and escape into the vapour phase.
 Since this requires additional energy, it is called an endothermic reaction.
 The heat or energy required to change the state from solid to gas is called the enthalpy of sublimation and this is unique to each substance.
 Generally, it is expressed as KJ/mol or even KJ/kg.

 Relatively, very few solids are capable of sublimation.
 Hence this process of sublimation can be used as an excellent purification method.
 When a solid is contaminated with non-volatile impurities then this is a very good method for separation and purification.
 The contaminated or impure solid is heated in a vessel while keeping it in contact with a cold surface.
 On heating, the volatile solid sublimes and attaches to the cold surface above it, while the impurities remain below.
 This is a very eco-friendly process because this does not use any solvents, or no waste is generated.
 The limitation is that it is not very efficient in separating volatile solids from one another.

-How is Sublimation different from Evaporation?
+How is Sublimation Different from Evaporation?

-In sublimation, the transition is from the solid phase to the gas phase, whereas in evaporation it is the change from Liquid phase to the gas phase.
+In sublimation, the transition is from the solid phase to the gas phase, whereas in evaporation it is the change from the Liquid phase to the gas phase.

 Another important use of sublimation is in the frozen food industry.
 This is called freeze-drying.
 The frozen water in the material will sublimate from the solid phase to the gas phase when you reduce the surrounding pressure.
 There is no heat involved in the removal of the water, so this is different from evaporation.
 Since it uses very low temperatures, it results in a high-quality product.
 The shape of the product is also retained and once the product is rehydrated it has excellent quality.
-This technique is used when the foodstuff is to be preserved for a longer period of time or when astronauts go out to outer space, NASA could provide quality food using this technique.
+This technique is used when the foodstuff is to be preserved for a longer period or when astronauts go out to outer space, NASA could provide quality food using this technique.

 Pharmaceutical companies also use this technique.
 Once the water is removed from the material and is stored in a vessel, the material can be easily stored, and shipped to other locations.
 In the destination, it can be reconstituted to its original form.
 Examples of such products are the Measles virus vaccine, Typhoid Vaccine among others.
-It is also used for manufacturing the raw material for the pharmaceutical products.
+It is also used for manufacturing the raw material for pharmaceutical products.

 Dye sublimation is fairly eco-friendly and safe for the worker process.
 There is absolutely no waste produced in this process.
-When compared to the process of screen printing in garment and apparels, this process does not result in any wastewater discharge.
+When compared to the process of screen printing in garments and apparel, this process does not result in any wastewater discharge.
 There is a potential for hazard during the heating process of the inks which can result in fumes being emitted.